Generalization of core percolation on complex networks: Analytical framework

 Next we consider scale-free networks.
 It was shown that for the purely power-law scale-free networks the ordinary core does not exist \cite{corepercolation}.
-Hence we consider the asymptotically scale-free, uncorrelated networks generated by the static model with the degree distribution $P(q) =[\frac{c(\gamma-2)}{2(\gamma-1)}]^{\gamma-1}\Gamma(q-\gamma+1,\frac{c (\gamma-2)}{2(\gamma-1)})/\Gamma(q+1) \cong q^{-\gamma}$, where $\Gamma(s)$ is the gamma function and $\Gamma(s,x)$ is the upper incomplete gamma function \cite{static, Goh:gkk01}.
+Hence we consider the asymptotically scale-free, uncorrelated networks generated by the static model with the degree distribution $P(q) =[\frac{c(\gamma-2)}{2(\gamma-1)}]^{\gamma-1}\Gamma(q-\gamma+1,\frac{c (\gamma-2)}{2(\gamma-1)})/\Gamma(q+1) \cong q^{-\gamma}$, where $\Gamma(s)$ is the gamma function \cite{static, Goh:gkk01}.
 For this degree distribution the generating function is $G(x)=(\gamma-1)E_n[(1-x)\frac{c (\gamma-2)}{2(\gamma-1)}]$, where $E_n(x)=\int_{1}^{\infty}dy e^{-xy} y^{-n}$ is the exponential integral.
 Figure~\ref{f4} shows the relative size and the normalized number of the general $2$, $3$ and $4$-cores for different values of $\gamma$ versus c.
 With decreasing $\gamma$, the emergence point is shifted towards higher values of $c$.
+For scale free networks when $\gamma\rightarrow 2$, finite size effects become more significant.
+By imposing the proper degree cutoffs, one can eliminate the finite size effects and the intrinsic degree correlations \cite{cutoff1, cutoff2}.
 In Fig.~\ref{f4} we compare the emergence of cores for asymptotically scale-free and Erd\H{o}s--R\'enyi networks.
 As one can see, the dependence of the cores on $c$ for these networks is similar and, as expected, the curves with larger $\gamma$ approach the result for Erd\H{o}s--R\'enyi networks.

 We define pruning time steps in a way that enables us to classify the vertices of the network into a set of layers for a given $k$.
 At time step $ t'=1$, we select the vertices of degree less than $k$ ($k$-leaves) and remove these vertices and their neighbors by applying the $k$-leaf algorithm.
 Removing the vertices in the first step may produce new $k$-leaves, which will be removed at $t'=2$ and so on.
 The vertices removed at each step $t'$ form a layer of the network.
 In other words, the network is pruned layer by layer until there is no $k$-leaf left.
 We denote the total number of pruning steps as $\tau$ so that $ t'=\{ 1,2, \ldots \tau\}$.
 After $\tau$ steps, the network consists of finite components or a giant $Gk$-core.
 For different networks we obtain $\tau(c)$ using numerical simulation, see in Fig.~\ref{f5}.
 As we can see, the dependencies $\tau(c)$ diverge at the birth points of the cores.